giuliano-altobelli/databricks-automation-bundles/docs/design-docs/databricks-dab-monorepo-foundation-design.md

 # Databricks DAB Monorepo Foundation Design

-Status: draft for feedback
+Status: accepted (2026-07-06)

-This design proposes a lightweight foundation for a future Databricks Declarative Automation Bundles monorepo.
-The monorepo is outside this Terraform repository and is intended to support many projects over time.
+This design defines the lightweight foundation for this repository, the Databricks Declarative Automation Bundles monorepo.
+Platform controls consumed here are owned by the external [databricks-infra](https://github.com/giuliano-altobelli/databricks-infra.git) Terraform repository.
+The monorepo is intended to support many projects over time.
 Each project may contain multiple Databricks bundles for dbt, apps, MLflow, Spark streaming, Auto Loader, UDFs, and other Databricks-native workloads.

 The phase-1 design intentionally starts with one dogfood resource: Databricks attribute-based access control for Jira project-key row access.
 The ABAC governance model is defined in [Databricks ABAC Governance Design Doc](./databricks-abac-governance-design.md).
 This document defines the monorepo foundation needed to support that first slice and grow safely later.
+The [Phasing](#phasing) section records how phase 1 is delivered in slices.

 # Goals